 Burn Up Chart

-A burn-up chart tracks how much work is done. shows more information than a burn-down chart because it also has a line showing how much work is in the project as whole (the scope as workload), and can change.
+A burn-up chart tracks how much work is done.
+It generally shows more information than a burn-down chart because it also has a line showing how much work is in the project as whole (the scope as workload), and can indicate the point at which the project team’s projected progress will catch up to the scope line.
+Both scope and velocity can change.

 Claiming of Points

 The claiming of points occurs within an Iteration.
 Developers demonstrate to Product Owners & QA that they have coded and successfully tested functionality to the details listed in the respective Story.
 The related Stories are made available to QA for testing.
 When QA has validated that the Story meets the stated Acceptance Criteria, then the Story Points can be claimed.
 One cannot claim partial points of a story, nor can partial Story points be carried into another Iteration.
 Either all the points for a Story are claimed within an Iteration or the entire Story (with points) is placed in the Product Backlog for re-prioritization.
+[See Story Points for a definition of that term.]

 Typical Project Meetings